Zoophilia: Religious perspectives

 Passages in Leviticus 18 (Lev 18:23: "And you shall not lie with any beast and defile yourself with it, neither shall any woman give herself to a beast to lie with it: it is a perversion."
 RSV) and 20:15–16 ("If a man lies with a beast, he shall be put to death; and you shall kill the beast.
 If a woman approaches any beast and lies with it, you shall kill the woman and the beast; they shall be put to death, their blood is upon them."
 RSV) are cited by Jewish, Christian, and Muslim theologians as categorical denunciation of bestiality.
-However, the teachings of the New Testament have been interpreted by some as not expressly forbidding bestiality.
+The teachings of the New Testament have been interpreted by some as not expressly forbidding bestiality.

 In Part II of his Summa Theologica, medieval philosopher Thomas Aquinas ranked various "unnatural vices" (sex acts resulting in "venereal pleasure" rather than procreation) by degrees of sinfulness, concluding that "the most grievous is the sin of bestiality".
 Some Christian theologians extend Matthew's view that even having thoughts of adultery is sinful to imply that thoughts of committing bestial acts are likewise sinful.